Lal Bagh: History

-Hyder Ali commissioned the building of this garden in 1760 but his son, Tipu Sultan, completed it.
+King Hyder Ali commissioned the building of this garden in 1760, but his son, King Tipu Sultan, completed it.
 A Bagh is Hindustani for garden while the reference of the prefix Lal is debated and could refer to the colour red due to its original floral composition but Lal also means "beloved".
-Hyder Ali decided to create this garden on the lines of the Mughal Gardens that were gaining popularity during his time.
-Hyder Ali laid out these famous botanical gardens and his son Tipu Sultan added horticultural wealth to them by importing trees and plants from several countries.
-Hyder and Tipu's Lalbagh gardens were managed by Mohammed Ali and his son Abdul Khader and were based on design of the Mughal Gardens that once stood at Sira, at a distance of 120 km from Bangalore.
+King Hyder Ali decided to create this garden on the lines of the Mughal Gardens that were gaining popularity during his time.
+King Hyder Ali laid out these famous botanical gardens and his son King Tipu Sultan added horticultural wealth to them by importing trees and plants from several countries.
+King Hyder Ali and King Tipu Sultan's Lalbagh gardens were managed by Mohammed Ali and his son Abdul Khader, and were based on design of the Mughal Gardens that once stood at Sira, at a distance of 120 km from Bengaluru.
 At that time, Sira was the headquarters of the strategically important southernmost Mughal "suba" (province) of the Deccan before the British Raj.

-The Lalbagh gardens were commissioned by the 18th century and over the years it acquired India's first lawn-clock and the subcontinent's largest collection of rare plants.
+The Lalbagh gardens were commissioned by the 18th century; over the years, it acquired India's first lawn-clock and the subcontinent's largest collection of rare plants.
 After the British conquest of Kingdom of Mysore in 1799, the garden was under the charge of Major Gilbert Waugh, Company paymaster and in 1814 its control was transferred to the Government of Mysore with an appeal by Waugh to the Marquis of Hastings that it should be under the botanical garden at Fort William, Calcutta.
 This was accepted and the charge for supervision was given to Nathaniel Wallich on 24 April 1819.
 This continued until 1831 when charge moved to the Mysore Commissioner.
-An Agricultural and Horticultural Society had been formed with William Munro, an army officer and amateur botanist in charge of the Bangalore chapter.
+An Agricultural and Horticultural Society had been formed with William Munro, an army officer and amateur botanist in charge of the Bengaluru chapter.
 The Society wrote to the Mysore Commissioner, Sir Mark Cubbon, requesting charge of the Lalbagh garden.
 Cubbon granted control and during this period it was used for horticultural training.
-The Bangalore chapter of the Society was dissolved in 1842, leaving the gardens unmanaged.
+The Bengaluru chapter of the Society was dissolved in 1842, leaving the gardens unmanaged.